 You can only delete entries from the database using the internal Industrial Performance Analyzer.
 In order to delete an entry right-click the desired entry.
-Select menu item delete selected line from the database in the context menu.
+In the context menu that appears, select the Delete selected line from database entry.
 If you have the necessary authorization, the entry is deleted (see also General settings (on page 7)).